 How do I keep myself safe on a night out?

-When the situation changes and we are able to go out again, many of the risks that existed when going on a night out before the Covid-19 pandemic will still be prevalent.
 You can read our top tips on how to keep yourself safe and report crimes.
 It is important to report crime when you are in danger and after it occurs.

 What if others around me aren’t following guidelines?